notwaldorf/cat-dns/README.md

 cat-dns
 =======

-The internet needs more cats
+The internet needs more cats.
+DNS servers are the authority on all things internet.
+Therefore, the best DNS server is the one that resolves everthing to cats.
+Guess what kind of DNS server this is (Hint: it's the cat kind).

 ### Making it go